focus000/obsidian/Zettelkasten/consensus.md

 ## PoS

 Since PoW calculate hash is nonsense, we proposed to avoid waste power.
 PoW is make profit transfer to crypto currency by calculate hash, while PoS is staking coins.
-If staker or miner be evil, coins will
+If staker or miner be evil, coins will go down

 ---
 # References